MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - Team owners are assigned the System Admin roles on their environment and can access the environment by using the Power Platform admin center.
 - Adding a new Teams Template app to the former team won't create a new Project Oakdale environment for the team.

-## Disable the ability to create app or bots using Project Oakdale in Teams
+## Disable the ability to create apps or bots using Project Oakdale in Teams

 With the public preview release of Project Oakdale, the ability to create apps or bots using the new Power Apps and Power Virtual Agents apps is enabled by default in Teams.
 Admins can enable or disable it for specific users by using the Teams apps permission policies in Teams.